 We held each recorder close to our mouth and read poems in a quiet room to mimic dictation.
 Next, we set the recorders between two testers in a coffee shop and read a comedy script to see how well they filter out background noise.
 We also set up all the recorders and read a book on the far side of a large room to mimic a lecture hall.
 For the recorders that are meant for field production, we paired them with an NTG5 Rode shotgun mic and used them on back-to-back days in the field to evaluate their performance.

 To gauge ease of use, we noted any challenges during each step of the process and tracked key specs like memory storage and battery life.
-By the end of our extensive testing period, these digital voice recorders had undergone 143 individual tests, helping us identify the best models on the market.
+By the end of our extensive testing period, these digital voice recorders had undergone 143 individual tests.
 We break down our overall score into six key metrics:

 Audio Quality (30% of overall score weighting)